nhoizey/nicolas-hoizey.com/src/links/2019/06/28/web-quality-checklist/index.md

 link: https://devchecklists.com/web-quality-checklist/en/
 authors:
   - "Opquast"
-tags: [quality, webperf, privacy, accessibility]
+tags: [quality, WebPerf, privacy, accessibility]
 ---

 > The Web Quality Checklist is intended for all professionals who create websites.
 It is designed in a collaborative way by a community of Web professionals, led by the French company [Opquast](https://www.opquast.com/) (Open Quality Standards).